raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 }
 ```

 Unlike our true generate-and-test approach, it interleaves partial generation with testing, so it's not possible to break it into two separate pieces.
+A more subtle problem is this: By identifying the places in which we were trying to "choose" positions or look for "permutations" of positions, we were able to extract single responsibilities, and make them explicit with names.

 But it's considerably smaller, so it's fine to extract the test and have `inductive` call `testDiagonals`, rather than have them both be independent peers.

 I wish I'd thought of this approach in 1977!